coreinfrastructure/best-practices-badge/doc/criteria.md

    (such as secure cookies).
    <sup>[<a href="#crypto_verification_private">crypto_verification_private</a>]</sup>
-- <a name="crypto_published"></a>The project's cryptographic software MUST use only cryptographic protocols and algorithms that are publicly published and reviewed by experts.
+- <a name="crypto_published"></a>The project's cryptographic software MUST use by default only cryptographic protocols and algorithms that are publicly published and reviewed by experts.
   <sup>[<a href="#crypto_published">crypto_published</a>]\*</sup>
 - <a name="crypto_call"></a>If the project software is an application